Installing GUI on Windows Server Core

 New-SmbShare -Path 'C:OurCoolFiles' -FullAccess Administrator

-Through the Windows Admin Center, create a new folder by selecting an item in the menu.
+Through the Windows Admin Center creates a new folder by selecting the item in the menu.

 Go to the shared folder and click the send button, select the file.